 I have been headteacher here at St. Mary’s since 2014 and have really enjoyed getting to know the school and helping to move it forward.
 Away from school, I enjoy spending time with my wife and daughter.
 My hobbies include running, music and theatre.
 I have been a member of Hereford Musical Theatre Company for many years and have performed in several amateur productions at the Courtyard Theatre in Hereford, which I have thoroughly enjoyed.
 The Governing Body plays an ever-increasing role in the life and operation of the school, and I value having a strong relationship with the governors to ensure that we continue to offer the best possible provision for each and every child in our care.

-Chris Moore – Chair of Governors, Foundation Governor
+Chris Moore – Vice Chair of Governors, Foundation Governor

 I am the Rector of Fownhope, and have been a governor of the school since 2011.
 Although all my teaching experience is in higher education, I have five sons and this has given me a real desire to fire up the imaginations of children and to communicate the excitement of Christianity.
 Before working for the church, I was a Chartered Surveyor and Mary, my wife, was a primary school teacher.

 I joined the Governing body in September 2017 as an associate governor.
 I took early retirement from local government in 2011, where I was the Corporate HR Manager.
 I have worked in both the private and public sector, with over 25 years in HR.
 I worked with Elected Members, Chief Executive, Directors, Senior Managers and staff/trade unions to ensure that the workforce was well trained, motivated and rewarded.